Arsnumeralis/FaceRecognition/README.md

 # FaceRecognition

 This is a facial recognition webapp.
+Currently it can only successfully identify a person if the image only contains one face facing the camera with some leeway.

 Dependencies are listed in the requirements.txt file.